WanderingStar/notebook/esp-pool-temp/README.md

+# ESP Pool Temperature Sensor

 I have a pool.
-I was curious about how warm the water is.
+There's been a record-breaking heat wave.
+I was curious about how warm the water is getting.
 I was also curious about DIY Internet of Things.

 - [Inspiration](https://learn.adafruit.com/iot-pool)
 - [Hardware](Hardware.md)